gepengqiang2025/SGA-YOLO/README.md

 This repository contains dataset and codes for our paper "SGA-YOLO: A Lightweight Real-Time Object Detection Network for UAV Infrared Images".

 We provide the dataset of our work.
-You can download it by the following link: [dataset](https://pan.baidu.com/s/1QrxT-4XkxCcyHBH_-5lrxw) code: sman
+You can download it by the following link: [dataset](https://github.com/suojiashun/HIT-UAV-Infrared-Thermal-Dataset)

 We provide the source code of our work.
 You can download it by the following link: [source code](https://pan.baidu.com/s/1oMjA44rNIIkCDJqzPokYaw) code: aw7z